jbsmith7741/uri/README.md

 }
 ```

-this would become the following struct
+This would become the following struct:

 ``` go
 e := Example{